 In my experience, the test is related to your code.
 If you have bad code, and you will hard to test it.
 So, no matter you write the test before implementing anything or after it.
 The most important thing is the double-check which you want to test and fit your necessities.

-class, and try to test it.
+You can write a Calculator class, and try to test it.

 1class Calculator